IbnEissa/IbnEissa/README.md

 - **Date and Place of Birth:** Yemen, Thamar, Anes Bani Essa (2000/2/3).

+### CV Project Overview

+This repository includes a structured HTML and CSS version of my CV, showcasing my skills, education, projects, and experience in a web-friendly format.
+It is designed to be responsive and easily readable on various devices.

+#### CV Highlights:
+- **Personal Information** - Basic information and contact details.
+- **Education and Projects** - Detailed educational background and recent projects.
+- **Skills** - Proficiency in web, Android, and desktop development tools and frameworks.
+- **Contact Information** - Methods for reaching out.

+### How to View

+To view the CV in HTML format:
+1. Clone the repository.
+2. Open `index.html` in your web browser.

+For deployment, the HTML file can be hosted on any static site server, such as GitHub Pages.

 ### Social Links and Profiles:
 - <a href="mailto:emuhammedhamoud@gmail.com">Gmail</a> |
 - <a href="https://gitlab.com/emuhammedhamoud">GitLab</a> |

+### Preview

 ![Muhammed CV](https://github.com/IbnEissa/IbnEissa/blob/main/MuhammedEssaCV.png?raw=true)